raigon44/MojoQA/README.md

-## MojoQA - This project is still in progress
+## MojoQA

 MojoQA is a RAG (Retrieval Augmented Generation) based LLM application that can answer queries related to Mojo programming language.

 Introduced this year, [Mojo](https://www.modular.com/max/mojo) is a novel programming language that seamlessly merges the strengths of Python syntax with elements of systems programming and metaprogramming, effectively bridging the divide between research and production.

-Let's see what LLAMA-2 knows about it!
+Let's see what a LLAMA-2 7B model knows about the advantages of Mojo over Python!

 ![Avery_LLAMA2_response.JPG](Avery_LLAMA2_response.JPG)

-As you can see the response is not accurate.
+As you can see the response isn't accurate and not very helpful.

 Now let's see how Mojo QA bot performs.

 ![mojo_qa_bot_response.JPG](mojo_qa_bot_response.JPG)

+Now that looks better!!

-For creating Mojo QA Bot, I have extracted the official Mojo documentation and created a vector store containing corresponding embeddings.
+For creating Mojo QA Bot, I have extracted the official [Mojo documentation](https://docs.modular.com/mojo/) and created a vector store containing corresponding embeddings.
 To answer each query, we retrieve the most similar embeddings and provide it to the LLM as context.
 Checkout the high level overview diagram below.
 ### High level overview